Battle of Groton Heights: Aftermath

-The casualties and losses at Fort Griswold marked one of the largest tragedies in the history of Groton and Connecticut, and was one of the last British victories in North America before the end of the war.
-Damage to New London was substantial; one estimate placed the value destroyed at nearly $500,000.
+The casualties and losses at Fort Griswold marked one of the greatest in the history of Groton and Connecticut, and was one of the last British victories in North America before the end of the war.
 The battle left nearly 100 families homeless and destroyed nine public buildings and much of the town's waterfront.
 The state identified losses in 1792 that totaled more than £61,000, or $200,000 Continental dollars.
 Some who lost homes or property were awarded land in the Western Reserve.

 The fighting at Fort Griswold left dozens of Americans dead.
 The Groton Gazette reported that casualties numbered about 150.
 Some survivors escaped, such as George Middleton, but others were taken prisoner, including Stephen Hempstead.
 He stated, "After the massacre, they plundered us of everything we had, and left us literally naked."
 Hempstead was among the wounded and reported how he was placed on a wagon with others to be taken down to the fleet.
 The wagon was allowed to run down the hill, where it stopped when it struck a tree, throwing some of the men off the wagon and aggravating their injuries.
 Arnold reported that 85 men "were found dead in Fort Griswold, and sixty wounded, most of them mortally."
-Twelve-year-old William Latham was also captured by the British but was soon released on account of his age.

 Arnold later issued a report stating that 48 British soldiers were killed and 145 wounded.
 Clinton praised Arnold for his "spirited conduct", but also complained about the high casualty rate; about 25 percent of the troops sent against Fort Griswold were killed or wounded.
 One British observer wrote that it had been like "a Bunker Hill expedition", and many British soldiers blamed Arnold for the events at Fort Griswold, even though he had not been in a position to intervene.
-Arnold next proposed a raiding expedition against Philadelphia, but the surrender of General Charles Cornwallis at Yorktown in late October ended that idea.
+Arnold next proposed a raiding expedition against Philadelphia, but the surrender of Lieutenant General Charles Cornwallis at Yorktown in late October ended that idea.

 Legacy

-The British left a burning powder trail to destroy Fort Griswold's magazine, but a militiaman entered the fort and extinguished the fire.
 Fort Trumbull was extensively modified in the 19th century, and both it and Fort Griswold are now preserved in state parks.
 The Fort Griswold park also includes the Groton Monument, erected in the 1820s to commemorate the battle.
 Both forts are listed on the National Register of Historic Places.

 There is a plaque on the main gate at Fort Griswold listing the fort's defenders and their fates.